dgaydukov/cert-aws/files/sa.md

 ###### SSO
 SSO (Single Sing On) - aws service that allows central access to multiple aws accounts.
 You can use it as identity store or as connector to your existing identity stores (like microsoft AD).
 To work with sso you should create aws organization (sso won't work without organization created).
-With sso you can access
+With sso you can access:
 * multiple aws accounts (using aws organizations)
 * SAML-enabled cloud applications (Salesforce/Office365)
 * custom-built apps
 Cognito is not supported IdP for sso.
+You can enable 2FA for SSO users:
+* use mobile app with TOTP (time-based one time passcode)
+* send TOTP to email address - don't use this option if users use sso to access their email - you got chicken & egg problem.
+To access email they first need to access sso for which they should provide code that was sent to email
+2FA auth methods:
+* disabled - 2FA is disabled for all users
+* always-on - 2FA always enabled for all users
-You can enable 2FA for SSO users. sso user permission are set by permission set (kind of managed policy for sso), so based on this decided which action user is allowed to do in aws.
+* context-aware - default mode, sso analyze sign-in context (browser, location, and devices) to determine if previously trusted context is used.
+If yes not 2fa code required, otherwise user must use new 2fa code. sso user permission are set by permission set (kind of managed policy for sso), so based on this decided which action user is allowed to do in aws.
 Just like with iam user your sso user can access both aws management console and aws cli.
 If you need access to third-party apps you can add applications to your sso under `application` menu.
 Just configure app and your user would be able to sign in into it.
+Permission set - level of access that users/groups has to aws account, stored in sso and provisioned as IAM roles.
+User can have multiple sets.
+You can configure 2 permission sets:
+* Session Duration - time for which user can be logged in for aws, 1(default) - 12hours.
+After specified time user automatically logged out

 ###### OpsWorks
 OpsWorks - config management service that provides managed instances of Chef/Puppet which help automate servers' configuration/deployment/management.